-If at any time, a student decides to leave DigiPen Institute of Technology, it is absolutely necessary for him or her to see the Financial Aid Office or to make an appointment with the Financial Aid Office for an exit interview prior to leaving the Institute.
-This applies to students who are withdrawing and/ or transferring to another institution.
-Failure to meet for an exit interview may increase the risk of defaulting on student loans, as well as incurring a potential liability to DigiPen for not maintaining compliance with a federal requirement.
+It is absolutely necessary for a student withdrawing from DigiPen to make an appointment with the Office of Financial Aid for an exit interview prior to leaving the Institute.
+This applies to students who are withdrawing and/or transferring to another institution.
+Failure to meet for an exit interview may increase the risk of defaulting on student loans.
 Students who withdraw may be subject to the return of Title IV Funds.